geaz/emu-gameboy/README.md

 The top *instruction_set* class contains two maps including all the different opcodes.

 **WARNING:** The Pastraiser OpCode Table has a few bugs.
 0xE2 and 0xF2 are only one byte long!
+The Carry Flag indicator for the Right Shifting operations seem to be wrong, too.

 ![instruction_set](screens/gen-instruction-set.png)